-Decorator for attaching a test method to a pipeline stage.
+Decorator for attaching a function to a given pipeline stage.

-The method will run just before the specified pipeline stage and it should not accept any arguments except self.
+The function will run just before the specified pipeline stage and it cannot accept any arguments except self.

 This decorator can be stacked, in which case the function will be attached to multiple pipeline stages.
+See above for the valid stage argument values.